hyperledger/besu-docs/docs/public-networks/tutorials/kubernetes.md

 #### 1. Create a Network Security Group (NSG)

-Create a network security group with ports 30303 and 9000 (or equivalent) open for TCP and UDP.
+Create a NSG with ports `30303` and `9000` (or equivalent) open for TCP and UDP.
-Bind this NSG to your subnet that you choose for your ethereum nodes, so that any nodes that are spun up have this in effect.
+Bind this NSG with the subnet you've designated for your Ethereum nodes to ensure that nodes initiated within this subnet will automatically inherit these security rules.

 #### 2. Add a node pool to your cluster